 INFANT FORMULA FEEDING

 Sometimes, parents choose to bottle-feed their infants using infant formula.
 If opting for formula, please contact our office for guidance on the appropriate choice for your child.
-A good formula choice for most babies is Enfamil Neuropro.
+For most babies, we recommend two excellent infant formula choices: Enfamil Neuropro and Similac Advance.
 We advise against changing your baby’s formula without our input.
 Infants should be fed iron-fortified formula for proper nutrition until they are 12 months old—all commercially available formulas in the U.S. are fortified with iron.
 Avoid introducing cow’s milk during the first year, as it doesn’t meet an infant’s nutritional needs.
 Cow’s milk contains too much protein, insufficient iron, excessive sodium, and an inadequate distribution of vitamins, minerals, fats, and calories compared to breast milk and formula.

 Some infants may require specific formulas for health reasons, and switching formulas without medical guidance can be risky.
 Therefore, ignore formula advertisements, samples, and promotions that aim to sway your decision.
 The selection and use of infant formula must be under our direct supervision to ensure your child’s health and nutrition.
 We also typically do not recommend toddler formulas.